thiagontnx/SecurityBootcamp/optional/infection/im.rst

 Simulating An Attack
 ####################

-.. raw:: html

-   <strong><font color="red">This lab is an instructor-led exercise, and should be planned in advance to integrate with Flow Security Policies to show traffic discovered before and after Enforcing the Flow Policies.</font></strong>

 You’re impressed so far, but like the old Russian proverb states: Доверяй, но проверяй; Trust, but verify.
 How can you simulate an attack against Blips and Chitz, Inc.?
 You don’t have the necessary experience to conduct a penetration test yourself, so you go about trying to find a tool that can simulate an Advanced Persistent Threat (APT).

 What is Infection Monkey?
 =========================

-Infection Monkey, by Guardicore, is a tool that can be used to simulate and automate many of the same actions a penetration test would typically perform.
+Infection Monkey by Guardicore, is a tool that can be used to simulate and automate many of the same actions a penetration test would typically perform.
 While penetration tests by skilled professionals are more thorough and accurate, this can serve as an initial attempt to expose potential critical vulnerabilities in this new system.

 Infection Monkey is an open source breach and attack simulation (BAS) platform that allows you to discover security gaps and fix them.
 It uses various methods to self propagate across a data center, and reports success to a centralized *Monkey Island* server.
-You can simulate credential theft, compromised machines, and other security flaws, and mimic the what is commonly observed in Ransomware attacks, albeit non-destructively.
+You can simulate credential theft, compromised machines and other security flaws, and mimic the what is commonly observed in ransomware attacks, albeit non-destructively.
 Infection Monkey is executed from a user-friendly, web-based GUI.

 The Infection Monkey is comprised of two parts: